The threshold conjecture for the energy critical hyperbolic Yang--Mills equation: No null concentration

-One minor downside of the last lemma is that the polar coordinates are not so convenient to use near zero and near infinity.
-However, both near zero and near infinity we have small $L^2$ curvature, so the following Uhlenbeck lemma directly applies: \begin{theorem}[Uhlenbeck \cite{MR648356}] Let $A \in \dot{H}^{1}$ be a connection in a ball $B_{R} \subset \bbR^{4}$ that satisfies
+One minor downside of Lemma~\ref{l:elliptic} is that the polar coordinates are not so convenient to use near zero and near infinity.
+However, both near zero and near infinity we have small $L^2$ curvature, so we may directly apply Uhlenbeck's lemmas; see Theorems~\ref{t:uhl} and \ref{t:uhl-ext} in the appendix.
+Thus, after standard partitioning and regluing operations, the problem reduces to the simpler case when we work in an annulus: